Computational-Biology-OceanOmics/OceanOmics-classifier-comparison/README.md

 ## Where does the data in this repo come from?

+TODO

 # Documentation: Add documentation on any data created from raw files here

+TODO

+## How to run this

+The entire analysis is based on R targets.
+Check out the repo, run `targets::tar_make()`, it should rerun the entire analysis and make all figures.